 As a result of these developments, a letter from HUD to SFHA dated March 7, 2019, determined that SFHA was in default under its Housing Choice Voucher Consolidated Annual Contributions Contract and its Low Rent Public Housing ("LRPH") Consolidated Annual Contributions Contract.
-Under the Default Letter, HUD determined it to be in the best interests of the Authority's public housing residents and assisted families to allow SFHA the opportunity to cure the Default as follows: (i) the City's assumption of responsibility of the programmatic and financial functions under the HCV ACC and LRPH ACC, including financial management, program management, wait list and admissions, inspections, eligibility determinations, and lease and grievance procedures, and (ii) outsourcing programmatic and financial administration of the HCV program and LRPH program, including continued outsourcing of SFHA's financial functions was drafted in Spring 2019 and is expected to be approved by the City's Board of Supervisors in Fall 2019.
+Under the Default Letter, HUD determined it to be in the best interests of the Authority's public housing residents and assisted families to allow SFHA the opportunity to cure the Default as follows: (i) the City's assumption of responsibility of the programmatic and financial functions under the HCV ACC and LRPH ACC, including financial management, program management, wait list and admissions, inspections, eligibility determinations, and lease and grievance procedures, and (ii) outsourcing programmatic and financial administration of the HCV program and LRPH program, including continued outsourcing of SFHA's financial management.
+A Memorandum of Understanding between the City and HUD detailing the transfer of essential functions was drafted in Spring 2019 and is expected to be approved by the City's Board of Supervisors in Fall 2019.
 Progress toward outsourcing HCV and LRPH program functions is underway.
 In the interim period, QAD is working closely with SFHA to track a number of Corrective Actions related to QAD's findings.
 The City and multiple HUD divisions are in regular contact during the transition.